 Illiteracy + Unemployment = Poverty

-So poverty is hunger, not having money, not having a job, or having shelter or being sick without treatment.
-That has people living one day at a time, and with little hope for the future.
+As you can see, poverty is hunger.
+It’s about not having money, a job, or a shelter.
+It’s about being sick without treatment.
+This has people living one day at a time, but with little hope for the future.

 Here is a list of countries with the highest illiteracy rates: